Enjoy Iceland for less this spring. Browse our off-season deals!

 • We make sure to properly dispose of all waste including batteries and hazardous waste.
 This applies to the field of operation as well as at Arctic Adventures facilities and offices.

-• We’ve eliminated the use of disposable or individually-packaged products where possible.
+• We’ve eliminated the use of disposable or individually packaged products where possible.

-• We use multipurpose culinary items on our tours and are extra careful to not use disposable cups for hot chocolate and coffee when served on our tours.
+• We use multipurpose culinary items on our tours and are extra careful not to use disposable cups for hot chocolate and coffee when served on our tours.

 • We bring ziplock bags on all of our Highland expeditions to make sure nothing gets left behind, including food, waste, or even toilet paper.